CMSgov/dpc-static-site/common/docsV1.md

 3. Check the job status
 4. Download the data

-The only difference appears in the request of Step 2: Start a job to acquire data.
+The only difference appears in the request of step 2: "start a job to acquire data".
 We show examples of this step below.

 **Dates and times submitted in _since must be listed in the FHIR [Instant](https://www.hl7.org/fhir/datatypes.html#instant) format** (YYYY-MM-DDThh:mm:sss[-/+]zz:zz).